-The project headed by Hammond Druthers that Ted worked on in season two - Druthers was the only one who didn't realise that his design (an unusually phallic skyscraper) looked like a giant penis & testicles, and somehow kept invoking this trope when talking about the building.
+The project headed by Hammond Druthers that Ted worked on in season two - Druthers was the only one who didn't realize that his design (an unusually phallic skyscraper) looked like a giant penis and testicles, and somehow kept invoking this trope when talking about the building.
 The rest of the gang deliberately used innuendoes when talking about the building to rib Ted.

 The Show Within a ShowSpace Teens that starred a teenage Robin is rife with these.
 It's meant to be an educational kids' show to teach math - and involves math problems about things like pet beavers eating wood.
 The rest of the HIMYM cast quickly start to point this out and crack jokes as they watch.

 Robin: Guys, stop it!
 It's not like that!
 This is an adorable kids' show like Marshall: You can't do that on television.
 Robin: Exactly!
 Marshall: No. You can't do that on television. [cut to Robin's show, where she and Jessica are jumping in slow mo]

 A sparkling wine flute containing a ring was delivered to Ted and Robin's table while they were on the first anniversary date, rather than the table next to theirs.
 When Robin sees it she yells "Noo, no no no no no no no, No!
 No, no no no, no, no, No!"

 Barney and Robin later attempt to weaponize it, tricking a woman into thinking her boy friend proposed to her, to get them to break up.
 It backfires.

 It's Played With when Barney "proposes" to Abby, who was in on the plan, to show Ted how annoying he can be with girls.
 Abby isn't the sharpest nail in the box and thinks it's a real proposal, telling her mom "It finally happened, momma!", Barney believing her to be 'doing a bit'.